ecomclub/ecomplus-store-template/structure/README.md

 └── cart.html
 ```

-It's possible to use as many HTML files as you want.
+It's possible to use as many HTML files as you want,

-## Variables in JSON
+and you can choose any filenames.

 # PWA
-To build a
+If you want to build a
 <a href="https://developers.google.com/web/progressive-web-apps/" target="_blank">Progressive Web App</a>
+(recommended),
 you should put `service-worker.js` on root directory (as needed)
 and `manifest.json` inside `static` folder: